matrix-org/synapse/docs/usage/configuration/config_documentation.md

 option configures Synapse to serve a file at `https://<server_name>/.well-known/matrix/server`.
 This will tell other servers to send traffic to port 443 instead.

-This option currently defaults to 'false'.
+This option currently defaults to false.

 See https://matrix-org.github.io/synapse/latest/delegate.html for more information.